-The Stop Arm Violation Enforcement grant promotes a coordinated effort to improve compliance with school bus stop arms.
+The Stop Arm Violation Enforcement (SAVE) Grant promotes a coordinated effort to improve compliance with school bus stop arms, pedestrian safety safe and enhance the safe transportation of children.
 The program is designed to encourage collaboration between law enforcement, school corporations, and school bus operators.

-The Stop Arm Violation Enforcement Program (SAVE) goal is to support and provide safe transportation routes to and from school for school children of all ages in Indiana.
-This program is intended to prevent violations through high visibility enforcement (HVE) by following school bus routes to provide on the spot enforcement for violations.
-Follow up investigations utilizing driver reports or on-board dash camera footage or other means are also encouraged to deter stop arm violations.
-The program provides for mobilization periods following absence of school buses from roadways due to scheduled student breaks such as: Summer Break, Fall Break, Winter Break and Spring Break.
+The goal of the SAVE program is to support and provide safe transportation routes to and from school for school children of all ages in Indiana.
+This program is intended to prevent violations through high visibility enforcement (HVE) by following school bus routes to provide on the spot enforcement for violations, focusing on stop arm violations, speeding, and reckless driving around school buses and school zones when children are present.
+Follow-up investigations utilizing on-board dash camera footage from school buses or other reported violations are also eligible activity and encouraged to deter stop arm violations.
+The program provides for mobilization periods following the absence of school buses from roadways due to scheduled student breaks such as: Summer Break, Fall Break, Winter Break and Spring Break.

-The FY21 program will include two operational periods from March 15, 2021 through May 1, 2021 and August 1, 2021 through September 15, 2021.
-Working hours are from 6:00 am to 10:00 am, and 2:00 pm to 6:00 pm, Monday-Friday on days in which school is in session.
-Upon arrival at school locations from routes of travel, officers can provide on-site support for crosswalk violations and school speed zone enforcement to further support safe travels to school.
+The FY22 program will include two operational periods from March 22, 2022, through May 16, 2022, and August 1, 2022, through September 15, 2022.
+Working hours are from 6:00 a.m. to 10:00 a.m., and 2:00 p.m. to 6:00 p.m., Monday-Friday on days in which school is in session.
+Upon arrival at school locations from routes of travel, officers can provide on-site support for crosswalk violations and school speed zone enforcement to further support safe travels to and from school.